timharek/timharek.no/content/blog/2021-12-08-post-facebook/index.md

 I replied back again asking them yet again if they could correct this, but I haven't heard back from them yet.
 It seems my account isn't deleted, still.

+## UPDATE: 2021-12-26

+It looks like my account has now been deleted, finally!